aconejos/klaunch/README.md

 ##  Commands

 - start [connector version]: Creates a Docker compose with all the necesary infrastrusture components.
-By default will connect to release repository and download the latest version of MongoDB Kafka Connect.
+By default will connect to the [release repository](https://repo1.maven.org/maven2/org/mongodb/kafka/mongo-kafka-connect/) and download the latest version of MongoDB Kafka Connect.

-- stop: Deletes the Docker compose completely.
+- stop: Deletes the Docker compose components completely.

 - create: Creates a connector Task based on an input config file path.(json format)